-The pump-power dependences of the PL rise and decay times measured for the Si/Si0.72Ge0.28:Er/Si structure at the wavelength of Er peak (1.537 $\mu$ m) are shown in Fig. 10(a).
-With an increase in the pump power one can see a pronounced decrease of the PL rise times, whereas the decay times of the Er signal remain practically unchanged.
-At the pump power density of ~1 W/cm, the estimations made by using Eq.
-(1) indicate a high population inversion of the Er3+ ion states in this structure [~80% of the total amount of optically active ions are found in the excited states; see Fig. 10(b)].
+Dependences of the PL rise and decay times on the pump intensity measured for the $Si/Si{0.72}Ge{0.28}$ :Er/Si structure at the wavelength of Er peak (1.537 μm) are shown in figure 10 a.
+With an increase in pump intensity one can see a pronounced decrease of the PL rise times whereas the decay times of the Er signal remain practically unchanged.
+At the pump intensity of ~ 1 W/cm, the estimations made by the above formula indicate a high population inversion of the Er3+ ion states in this structure (~ 80% of the total amount of optically active ions are found in the excited states - see figure 10 b).
 In fact, this last result provides reliable evidence supporting feasibility of a laser on Si:Er basis in near future.

-IX.
 CONCLUSIONS

-A brief review of our contribution to the Si:Er problem in the last decade has been presented.
-We connect further progress in this field with new approaches to the design of the Si:Er-based light-emitting devices.
-Among them, we consider LEDs on the basis of selectively doped multilayer structures radiating under forward bias and LEDs with expanded space charge region, including multidiode structures, emitting at the breakdown regime.
+The brief review of our contribution to the Si:Er problem in the last decade is presented.
+We connect the further progress in this field with new approaches to the design of the Si:Er-based light-emitting devices.
+Among them we consider LEDs on the basis of selectively doped multilayer structures radiating under forward bias and LEDs with expanded space charge region, including multidiode structures, emitting at the breakdown regime.
 We believe that an all-silicon laser operating at a 1.54 $\mu$ m can be realized on the basis of SMBE grown Si:Er structures with the dominating Er-1 center characterized by extremely narrow PL line (less than 10 $\mu$ eV at 4.2 K).
-At last, we suppose that a practically applicable device can be developed on the basis of the observed electro-optical storage effect.
+At last we suppose that a practically applicable device can be developed on the basis of the observed electro-optical storage effect.